-19/2021 LOLA Print Report S1386: WATER; AUGMENTATION AUTHORITY; SPECIAL DISTRICTS By the third Monday of August of each year, the County Water Augmentation Authority is required to charge an annual contract assessment against each parcel of "contract land" (defined) that is subject to an annual contract assessment.
+9/2021 I LOLA Print Report Program in the Department of Environmental Quality in the same manner it existed in statute prior to being repealed on July 1, 2020.
+Emergency clause.
+AS SIGNED BY GOVERNOR S1386: WATER; AUGMENTATION AUTHORITY; SPECIAL DISTRICTS By the third Monday of August of each year, the County Water Augmentation Authority is required to charge an annual contract assessment against each parcel of "contract land" (defined) that is subject to an annual contract assessment.
 This charge becomes a lien on the parcel and is collected in the same manner as an ad valorem tax.
 When the public interest or convenience requires, the board of directors of a county improvement district is authorized to order the acquisition, creation, maintenance or pledge of "water assets" (defined) for the purpose of municipal, industrial, commercial or domestic development.
 County improvement districts, including domestic water or wastewater improvement districts, are authorized to undertake "water supply development" (defined elsewhere in statute) with monies borrowed from or financial assistance provided by the Water Infrastructure Finance Authority of Arizona.
 General Comments (all lists): AMWUA monitor 2/17 Senate nat res-energy- water held.
-S1429: SOLID WASTE SERVICES; PRIVATE PROVIDER A county or municipality is prohibited from providing for or enforcing a criminal penalty against a person who refuses to purchase solid waste collection services from a private service provider unless the private service provider contracts with the county or municipality to provide solid waste collection services and the solid waste collection service is billed through the county or municipality.
-AS PASSED SENATE 3/18 passed House 35-24; ready for governor.
-S1446: GROUNDWATER REPLENISHMENT RESERVES Modifies the calculation for groundwater replenishment reserve targets for active management areas within a multi-county water conservation district.
+S1429 (Chapter 149): SOLID WASTE SERVICES; PRIVATE PROVIDER A county or municipality is prohibited from providing for or enforcing a criminal penalty against a person who refuses to purchase solid waste collection services from a private service provider unless the private service provider contracts with the county or municipality to provide solid waste collection services and the solid waste collection service is billed through the county or municipality.
+AS SIGNED BY GOVERNOR 3/26 signed by governor; Chap.
+149, Laws 2021. message S1446: GROUNDWATER REPLENISHMENT RESERVES Modifies the calculation for groundwater replenishment reserve targets for active management areas within a multi-county water conservation district.
 2/9 from Senate rules okay.
 S1753: PUBLIC WORKS CONTRACTS; APPRENTICE LABOR A contractor or subcontractor that employs a worker on a public works contract is required to use one or more "apprentices" (defined) for at least ten percent of the total hours of labor worked for each "apprenticed craft" (defined) or type of work to be performed on the public works contract for which more than three workers are employed.
 Beginning January 1, 2022, the Industrial Commission is authorized to collaborate with the Department of Economic Security to adopt rules to increase the percentage of total hours of labor required to be performed by an apprentice.
 On request of a contractor or subcontractor, a public body may submit a request to the Commission to modify or waive the percentage of hours of labor provided by one or more apprentices for "good cause" (defined), and the Commission is required to determine whether to grant a modification or waiver within 15 days.
 General Comments (all lists): Dead 2/3 referred to Senate com.